 Hi there.
 Trey here, the ad guy.
-So we just put out our Blog Life e-course and being our ad guy, I wrote a few sessions on sponsorship basics.
-While I get into the nitty-gritty of pricing and all that in the course, I thought I’d give you a look inside our sponsored content process.
+I thought I’d give you a look inside our sponsored content process.

 If you would’ve asked me how I felt about sponsorships when I was a kid, I probably would’ve rolled my eyes and pointed to my super rad 5 Star Notebook that said “MONEY CORRUPTS” in whiteout—well, if you could find it in the sea of bands my mom wouldn’t let me listen to.
 I think I wrote N-I-(backwards)N over 20 times on that notebook.
 I was pretty cool.
 While it’s hard to argue with all that upper-middle-class angst, I have to say that at 29 I feel a little different.